sveltejs/kit/README.md

 ## Bug reporting

 Please make sure the issue you're reporting involves SvelteKit.
 Many issues related to how a project builds originate from [Vite](https://vitejs.dev/), which SvelteKit uses to build a project.
-It's important to note that new Vite projects don't use SSR by default and so if you create a new Vite project from scratch many issues won't reproduce eventhough they're caused by Vite.
-You should thus start with a project that utilizes SSR such as:
+It's important to note that new Vite projects don't use SSR by default, and so if you create a new Vite project from scratch, many issues won't reproduce even though Vite causes them.
+You should thus start with a project that utilizes SSR, such as:

 - https://github.com/GrygrFlzr/vite-ssr-d3
 - https://github.com/sveltejs/vite-plugin-svelte/tree/main/packages/e2e-tests/vite-ssr

-If an issue is caused by Vite, please report in the [Vite issue tracker](https://github.com/vitejs/vite/issues).
+If Vite causes an issue, please report in the [Vite issue tracker](https://github.com/vitejs/vite/issues).

 ## Developing

-This is a monorepo meaning the repo holds multiple packages.
+This is a monorepo, meaning the repo holds multiple packages.
 It requires the use of [pnpm](https://pnpm.js.org/en/).
 You can [install pnpm](https://pnpm.io/installation) with:

 ```bash
 npm i -g pnpm